gabyse1/air-pollution/README.md

 ### Usage

 - To begin the development, run the command `npm start`.
-- The project will automatically open the `index.html` file in a browser.
+- Open the url `http://localhost:8080` on any browser.

 ### Deployment